Acly/krita-ai-diffusion/README.md

     * _Linux:_ Usually `~/.local/share/krita/pykrita`
     * Check [Krita's official documentation](https://docs.krita.org/en/user_manual/python_scripting/install_custom_python_plugin.html) if you have trouble locating it.
 1. Enable the plugin in Krita (Settings ‣ Configure Krita ‣ Python Plugins Manager) and restart.
+1. Create a new document or open an existing image.
 1. To show the plugin docker: Settings ‣ Dockers ‣ AI Image Generation.
-1. In the plugin docker, click "Configure" to start server installation. _Requires ~10 GB free disk space._
+1. In the plugin docker, click "Configure" to start server installation. _Requires 10+ GB free disk space._

 ### GPU Cloud